-The aux returns can be routed to any available cue mix buses using the cue sends on the aux returns.
+The aux returns can be routed to any available cue mix buses (HP 1, 2 with Apollo, CUE 1, 2, 3, 4 with Apollo 16) using the cue sends on the aux returns.
 There is no cue pan control on the aux returns, because the aux returns are stereo.

 The aux cue sends are operated using the same methods as the send controls in the channel input strips.
-See for complete descriptions of the aux send controls.
+See Sends Popover for complete descriptions of the aux send controls.